TimoHarting/TodoList-with-encryption/README.md

-Just tested out some things in this\n
+Just tested out some things in this.
-Feel free to use it
+Feel free to use it.